-- 1. How can parents be encouraged to send their daughters to school? - 2.
-What benefits do families gain by helping their daughters finish their education? - 3.
-Why is it in a country's best interest to put policies in place that encourage families to send their daughters to school?
+- How can parents be encouraged to send their daughters to school? - 2.
+What benefits do families gain by helping their daughters finish school? - 3.
+How do communities benefit by educating girls?

 DEFINITIONS

 Support is defined as to keep from weakening or failing, to strengthen.